Mini Rosemary-Roast Beef Sandwiches

 - 1 to 2 tablespoons prepared horseradish

 - 24 Hawaiian sweet rolls, split

-- Sprinkle roast with salt and rosemary; wrap tightly in plastic.
-Refrigerate at least 8 hours or up to 24 hours.
+- Sprinkle roast with salt and rosemary.
+Cover and refrigerate at least 8 hours or up to 24 hours.

 - Transfer to oven; roast until a thermometer reads 135° for medium-rare, 50-60 minutes.
 (Temperature of roast will continue to rise about 10° upon standing.)
 Remove roast from skillet; let stand 1 hour.
 Refrigerate, covered, at least 2 hours, until cold.